Novel Coronavirus Updates & Travel Guidance

 In addition to exit screening, entry screening is also applied in areas where cases are nonexistent.
 This is performed to reduce the general risk of the disease and seek early medical attention if symptoms occur.

-Also, entry screening should be accompanied by risk communication messages (posters, leaflets, pamphlets, etc) to raise awareness and medical-care-seeking behaviour.
+Also, entry screening should be accompanied by risk communication messages (posters, leaflets, pamphlets, etc) to raise awareness and medical-care-seeking behavior.

 Recommended Actions for Travelers